bossprank/wordsenseapi/.cline/lessons_learned_list_gen_20250508.md

 # Lessons Learned: Vocabulary List Generation - 2025-05-08

+> **NOTE (2025-05-10):** The project is being migrated from Flask to FastAPI.
+> While many lessons here about LLM interaction, prompting, and data parsing remain valid,
+> specific solutions related to Flask's async context (e.g., using `a2wsgi`)
+> are superseded by FastAPI's native async capabilities.
+> See `.cline/lessons_learned_fastapi_migration_20250510.md` for the new direction.

 ## Context

 The application features a core function to generate vocabulary lists using an LLM (Google Gemini) based on user inputs (language, CEFR level, category, word count) and save the results to Firestore.